 Children participate in the beginning of each week’s adult service.
 When appropriate they remain for the entire program.
 Child care is provided for pre-schoolers.

 Throughout the month Fellowship committees or the minister coordinate a range of series with roots in spiritual growth and social justice.
-Current offerings include:
+Here are some recent offerings:

 - A multi-week series on Building Your Own Theology;